sweetiekhan/MANTIS/README.md

 - Task Monitoring Section

 You all have experience using Task Manager!
 This section makes your work easier!
 By clicking this button, a window with 4 sections will open for you, in these 4 sections you can see what files are running, what tasks were created by which programs, what tasks were closed, the list of closed Task

+- Network Monitoring Section

+In this section, you can see all the files, what requests, from which program, to where, with what data they are sent!
+You can almost understand what is happening behind the scenes of the program!